Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Optimization

 \section{Optimization}

-After designing the network structure and initialization of weights and biases, the net parameters have to be adjusted using an optimizer.
-The actor's goal is output estimation or minimization of the estimation error ($s_m-s$) and critic should minimize Temporal Difference error ($\delta_{TD}$) \cite{sutton2018}. $\delta_{TD}$ is computed using the following equation.
+After designing the network structure and initializing the weights and biases, the network parameters must be adjusted using an optimizer.
+The Actor’s objective is output estimation, i.e., minimizing the estimation error $(s_m - s)$, while the Critic aims to minimize the Temporal Difference (TD) error $\delta_{TD}$~\cite{sutton2018}.
+The TD error is computed as:

-where $\gamma$ and $R_{k+1}$ are discount factor and reward function and $v_{k}$ and $v_{k+1}$ are value function in step $k$ and the next one.
-Reward function is defined in a quadratic form so that the less absolute error, error-rate, and control input, the more reward, according to the following equation.
+where $\gamma$ is the discount factor, $R_{k+1}$ is the reward function, and $v_k$ and $v_{k+1}$ are the value functions at steps $k$ and $k+1$, respectively.
+The reward function is defined in quadratic form so that smaller absolute error, error rate, and control effort result in higher rewards:

-where $r_1, r_2, r_3$ are arbitrary reward coeficients and $u$ is the control signal.
-Finally, a loss function for Actor ($L_a$) and another for Critic ($L_c$) established, according to the following equations.